LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/Resources/authentication.md

 Unauthenticated In-App Messaging allows brands to communicate with consumers in an unauthenticated manner.
 This allows:

-* Easier & quicker on-boarding to Conversational Cloud
+* Easier and quicker on-boarding to Conversational Cloud

 * Having pre authentication messaging use cases, for example, assistance with password recovery

 * The ability to use Campaigns

-#### Related Classes, Parameters & APIs
+#### Related Classes, Parameters and APIs

 The `LPAuthenticationParams` object contains an authentication type which should be passed in the constructor.
 An empty constructor is also available and the default authentication type will be SIGN_UP (is deprecated as of July 2019).